brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Cost** 5,302 gp

-Craft Magic Arms and Armor, _ [shadow weapon](ultimateMagic/spell_dir/shadowWeapon#_shadow-weapon_
+Craft Magic Arms and Armor, _ [shadow weapon](ultimateMagi_dir/spells/shadowWeapon#_shadow-weapon)_

 Dagger of Venom

 **Price** 8,302 gp; **Aura** faint necromancy; **CL** 5th; **Weight** 1 lb.

 This black _+1 dagger _has a serrated edge.
-It allows the wielder to use a _ [poison](spell_dir/poison#_poison)_ effect (as the spell, save DC 14 upon a creature struck by the blade once per day.
+It allows the wielder to use a _ [poison](spell_dir/poison#_poison)_ effect (as the spell, save DC 14) upon a creature struck by the blade once per day.
 The wielder can decide to use the power after he has struck.
 Doing so is a free action, but the poison effect must be invoked in the same round that the dagger strikes.

 Construction Requirements

 **Cost** 4,302 gp

-Craft Magic Arms and Armor, _ [poison](spell_dir/poison#_poison_
+Craft Magic Arms and Armor, _ [poison](spells/poison#_poison)_

 Demonsorrow Curve Blade

 **Price** 90,469 gp; **Aura** strong evocation and necromancy; **CL** 14th; **Weight** 7 lbs.

 This blade's hilt is shaped as a beautiful angel with elven features.
 Elaborately detailed feathered wings spread from the hilt to form the guard, with the angel's face at the base of the blade.
-This _+3 cold iron [holy](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_holy demon [bane](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane elven curve blade_ hinders those it was created to destroy.
-It bars all creatures with the demon subtype that are within 60 feet of the wielder from teleporting, as if they were under the effect of a _ [dimensional anchor](spell_dir/dimensionalAnchor#_dimensional)_ spell (no saving throw.
+This _+3 cold iron [holy](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_holy) demon [bane](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane) elven curve blade_ hinders those it was created to destroy.
+It bars all creatures with the demon subtype that are within 60 feet of the wielder from teleporting, as if they were under the effect of a _ [dimensional anchor](spells/dimensionalAnchor#_dimensional)_ spell (no saving throw).

 Construction Requirements

 **Cost** 46,460 gp

-Craft Magic Arms and Armor, _ [dimensional anchor](spell_dir/dimensionalAnchor#_dimensional, [holy smite](spell_dir/holySmite#_holy-smite, [summon monster I](spell_dir/summonMonster#_summon-monster-i_
+Craft Magic Arms and Armor, _ [dimensional anchor](spell_dir/dimensionalAnchor#_dimensional), [holy smite](spells/holySmite#_holy-smite), [summon monster I](spell_dir/summonMonster#_summon-monster-i)_

 Disarming Blade

 **Price** 17,820 gp; **Aura** faint transmutation; **CL** 5th; **Weight** 2 lbs.

-This _+1 [dueling](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_dueling rapier_ ends duels quickly and decisively by depriving the wielder's opponent of her weapon.
+This _+1 [dueling](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_dueling) rapier_ ends duels quickly and decisively by depriving the wielder's opponent of her weapon.
 Following a successful disarm attempt with the weapon, the wielder can move the disarmed weapon 5 feet in any direction as a swift action.

 Construction Requirements

 **Cost** 9,070 gp

-Craft Magic Arms and Armor, _ [cat's grace](spell_dir/catSGrace#_cat-s-grace_, _ [mage hand](spell_dir/mageHand#_mage-hand_
+Craft Magic Arms and Armor, _ [cat's grace](spells/catSGrace#_cat-s-grace)_, _ [mage hand](spell_dir/mageHand#_mage-hand)_

 Dragoncatch Guisarme

 **Price** 13,308 gp; **Aura** moderate conjuration; **CL** 8th; **Weight** 5 lbs.

-This _+1 dragon [bane](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane guisarme _is has a shaft wound tightly with dragonhide.
+This _+1 dragon [bane](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane) guisarme _is has a shaft wound tightly with dragonhide.
 A _dragoncatch guisarme _can be used to make a special trip maneuver against creatures using wings to fly.
 If the maneuver succeeds, the target's wings are fouled and the creature is knocked off balance, falling to the ground and gaining the entangled condition.
-A creature tripped in this way can attempt a DC 15 [Fly](skill_dir/fly#_fly check as a move action to remove the entangled condition.
+A creature tripped in this way can attempt a DC 15 [Fly](skills/fly#_fly) check as a move action to remove the entangled condition.

 Construction Requirements

 **Cost** 6,808 gp

-Craft Magic Arms and Armor, _ [black tentacles](spell_dir/blackTentacles#_black-tentacles, [summon monster I](spell_dir/summonMonster#_summon-monster-i_
+Craft Magic Arms and Armor, _ [black tentacles](spell_dir/blackTentacles#_black-tentacles), [summon monster I](spells/summonMonster#_summon-monster-i)_

 Dragon's Doom

 **Price** 40,310 gp; **Aura** moderate divination and evocation; **CL** 8th; **Weight** 12 lbs.

 This polearm's axe blade is shaped like a snarling dragon, its maw stretched wide as it closes for the killing blow.
 The haft is engraved with the circling image of a dragon in flight.
-The head of this _+2 dragon [bane](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane halberd_ glows when a creature of the dragon type is within 100 feet of the weapon.
+The head of this _+2 dragon [bane](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane) halberd_ glows when a creature of the dragon type is within 100 feet of the weapon.
 Three times per day, when the halberd hits a dragon, the wielder can have that attack ignore the dragon's DR as a free action.

 Construction Requirements

 **Cost** 20,310 gp

-Craft Magic Arms and Armor, _ [discern location](spell_dir/discernLocation#_discern-location_, _light_, _ [summon monster I](spell_dir/summonMonster#_summon-monster-i_
+Craft Magic Arms and Armor, _ [discern location](spells/discernLocation#_discern-location)_, _light_, _ [summon monster I](spell_dir/summonMonster#_summon-monster-i)_

 Dust Bolt

 **Price** 1,730 gp; **Aura** faint transmutation; **CL** 5th; **Weight** 1/10 lb.

-This barbed _+1 outsider (water) [bane](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane bolt _is etched with runes of thirst and desiccation.
-Any living creature struck by a _dust bolt _begins dying of thirst, as the spell _ [cup of dust](advanced/spell_dir/cupOfDust#_cup-of-dust) _(DC 14 Fortitude negates.
+This barbed _+1 outsider (water) [bane](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane) bolt _is etched with runes of thirst and desiccation.
+Any living creature struck by a _dust bolt _begins dying of thirst, as the spell _ [cup of dust](advanced/spell_dir/cupOfDust#_cup-of-dust) _(DC 14 Fortitude negates).
 Creatures with the aquatic or water subtype save with a –4 penalty, and on a failed save they are also sickened and staggered for 1 round.

 Construction Requirements

 **Cost** 880 gp

-Craft Magic Arms and Armor, _ [cup of dust](advanced/spell_dir/cupOfDust#_cup-of-dust , [summon monster I](spell_dir/summonMonster#_summon-monster-i_
+Craft Magic Arms and Armor, _ [cup of dust](advanced/spell_dir/cupOfDust#_cup-of-dust) , [summon monster I](spells/summonMonster#_summon-monster-i)_

 Dustburst Bullet